remi-adam/pitszi/README.md

 The pitszi directory contains the main code, including:

 - model_main.py :
-	main code entry that defines the class Model
+	main code entry defining the class Model

 - model_library.py :
         subclass that defines model libraries and tools

+- model_sampling.py :
+        subclass that deals with the sampling of the model

 - model_mock.py :
         subclass used to generate mock images

-- model_inference.py :
-    subclass used to constrain the model given input data

 - data_main.py :
 	class used to define input data and usefull associated functions

+- inference_main.py :
+  	class used to constrain the model (from Model class) given input data (from Data class)

 - utils.py :
 	library of useful functions